-Download and install Equalizer APO.
-Once you’ve done that, in the Configurator window of the installer, select the devices you’d like to use with APO (headphones, for example).
+- In the “Configurator” window of the installer, select the devices you’d like to use with APO (Headphones, for example).

-Next, go to the Equalizer APO install directory, the config folder, then open the “config” file in Notepad.
+- Following the device restart, go to the “Equalizer APO” install directory, followed by the “config” folder, then open the “config” file in Notepad.

-Save the file, reboot your PC, and you’re good to go!
+- Save the file, reboot your PC, and you’re good to go!

-2. Check the Software Volume,
+2. Check the Software Volume

 Some video player software may come with a volume-boosting option.
-For example, if you find VLC to be a little on the quiet side, you can increase its volume by up to 300 percent within the player itself.
-Note that the higher you go the more audio clipping and distortion you may experience.
+For example, if you find VLC to be a little on the quiet side, you can increase its volume up to 300 percent within the player itself.
+Note that the higher you go, the more audio clipping and distortion you may experience.
 It’s a quick method but not necessarily the cleanest.

-By default, VLC goes only to 125 percent volume in the slider at the bottom-right corner.
-To increase this, go to “Tools -> Preferences,” then click “All” in the bottom left corner of the window.
+- By default, VLC goes only to 125 percent volume in the slider at the bottom-right corner.
+To increase this, go to “Tools -> Preferences,” then click “All” in the bottom-left corner of the window.

 3. Adjust the Volume Dipping Option If Voice Calls Cause Trouble

-In the window that pops up, click the Communications tab.
+- In the window that pops up, click the “Communications” tab.
 Ensure the radio buttons are set to “Do Nothing.”

-If it’s not set to “Do Nothing,” go ahead and set it, then click OK.
+If it’s not set to “Do Nothing,” go ahead and set it, then click “OK.”
 Now the volume won’t dip down during calls!

 4. Check Individual Software Levels

 If every app’s sound bar is at a good volume, the levels for that specific app may be low.
-You can double-check the individual volume levels by right-clicking the volume icon in the taskbar, then clicking “Open Volume Mixer.”
+To double-check this, balance individual software volume levels as shown.
+The methods to raise the volume for Windows 11 are slightly different from Windows 10.

-You’ll see all the software you have open with their individual volume scales.
+You’ll see all the software you have open with the individual volume scales.
 Ensure the quiet app hasn’t had its volume dropped for some reason.

 5. Use Audio Enhancements